-Students can find the price of their books by using the hyperlink provided when viewing their class section in PeopleSoft.
-The link will take them to the Victoria College Bookstore where they are able to search for their book(s), course material, and prices.
+Students can find the price of their books using the hyperlink provided when viewing their class section in PeopleSoft.
+The link will take them to the UHV Bookstore where they are able to search for their book(s), course material, and prices.

 Applying for Financial Aid